-ARCH 772: Architectural Perspectives in Urban Research (3 Credits)
+Architectural Perspectives in Urban Research (3 Credits)

 This course focuses on the description and application of a variety of research methods used in architectural and urban research.
 Our purpose is to understand these methods, to learn to use them and to evaluate their use by others.
 While the focus is on the methods themselves, they can only be fully understood by also considering the conceptual frameworks and assumptions from which they arise and the kinds of findings and interpretations they produce.
 The methods thus become a kind of lens for looking into these other domains and, accordingly, for gaining insight into some of the theorized and the documented interconnections among people, daily life, architecture and urban settings.
-The course is addressed to PhD students in Urban Systems.
 It is intended that students will use the material in it, particularly the course project, to develop dissertation topics and approaches.

-Urban Educational Policy Specialization Courses (9 Credits)
+Urban Educational Policy Specialization Courses (18 Credits: 9 Required as noted below and 9 Credits of Electives)